 From the time of our IPO until the completion of a secondary public offering of shares by the Sponsors on March 10, 2014 (the "March 2014 Secondary Offering"), the Sponsors continued to own a controlling interest in us and we availed ourselves of the "controlled company" exception within the meaning of the rules of the NASDAQ Stock Market ("NASDAQ").
 Subsequent to the March 2014 Secondary Offering, we were no longer a "controlled company" within the meaning of the NASDAQ rules.
 As a result, and following a phase-in period, NASDAQ rules now require that our Board of Directors consist of a majority of directors who meet NASDAQ's independence requirements ("Independent Directors") and the Audit, Compensation, and Nominating and Corporate Governance Committees must be composed entirely of Independent Directors.
-See "Independent Directors" under Item 13 of this Annual Report on Form 10-K for additional information regarding these independence requirements and our satisfaction of these requirements.
+See "Independent Directors" for additional information regarding these independence requirements and our satisfaction of these requirements.

-We are parties to a stockholders agreement ("Stockholders Agreement") with Bain Capital (OSI) IX, L.P., Bain Capital (OSI) IX Coinvestment, L.P., BCIP TCV, LLC, Bain Capital Integral Investors 2006, LLC, and BCIP Associates-G (collectively, the "Bain Funds"), whereby the Bain Funds have a contractual right to nominate a varying number of directors to the Board of Directors based on the amount of outstanding common stock owned by the Bain Funds.
-See "Arrangements With Our Sponsors and Founders" within "Certain Relationships and Related Party Transactions" under Item 13 of this Annual Report on Form 10-K for additional information regarding the Bain Funds' right to nominate directors.
+Pursuant to the stockholders agreement ("Stockholders Agreement") that we entered into with Bain Capital (OSI) IX, L.P., Bain Capital (OSI) IX Coinvestment, L.P., BCIP TCV, LLC, Bain Capital Integral Investors 2006, LLC, and BCIP Associates - G (collectively, the "Bain Funds"), the Bain Funds had a contractual right to nominate a varying number of directors to the Board of Directors based on the amount of outstanding common stock owned by the Bain Funds.
+On March 4, 2015, the Bain Funds sold all of their common stock and no longer have a right to nominate any directors.
+See "Arrangements With Our Sponsors and Founders" within "Certain Relationships and Related Party Transactions" for additional information regarding the Stockholders Agreement.